Lemon Tahini Dressing with Vegetables

 Lemon Tahini Dressing

-In a small bowl, whisk together all of the ingredients (except the roasted vegetables until smooth and blended.
-Drizzle over roasted vegetables just before serving.
+In a small bowl, whisk together all of the tahini dressing ingredients until smooth and blended.